A Note on a Result of Makowski

 Case I: Assume that

 Then we have

 Then we may combine equation Equation \ref{2(2p -1) = x+a} and Equation \ref{2 (p-2) = x2 -ax -a2} to get that

-which has no real solutions other than $x=a=1$ (which can be seen because the equation is that of an ellipse).
+which has a negative discriminant if $a \geq 1$, and thus has no solution in positive integers.
 We may thus assume that we are in Case II where Thus we have that $2^p -1 \leq \frac{x+a}{4}$, and so